Celebrate the glorious citrus season with this sunny Orange Margarita. This tangy cocktail is super easy to make with just a few ingredients!

 When I have especially wonderful berries on hand, from our own raspberry patch or from picking strawberries at a local patch, I like to muddle them into my margaritas.
 I also like to create flavored simple syrups with fresh berries, similar to how I make my Rhubarb Margarita.

-In this Orange Margarita, I simply squeeze fresh Cara Cara orange juice and lime juice for a bright and sunny, just slightly puckery, cocktail.
+For this margarita, I simply squeeze fresh Cara Cara orange juice and lime juice for a bright and sunny, just slightly puckery, cocktail.
 It’s the perfect margarita to celebrate the glory of citrus that’s at our fingertips this time of year!

 Are you familiar with Cara Cara oranges?